 Since a person employed full-time by another institution or organization and concurrently teaching a course for Auburn University cannot devote the necessary time to the many professional and academic activities traditionally associated with University faculty appointment, the salary for the part-time appointment will be less than the proportionate amount calculated on the basis of the fractional load represented by the number of hours taught.
 Generally, the compensation will be a specified amount based on the number of hours for the course.

-Since continued overload appointments for long periods inherently endanger the welfare of the faculty member or affect unfavorably the quality or quantity of his or her work, such appointments for extended periods should be discouraged.
+Since continued overload appointments for long periods inherently endanger the welfare of the faculty member or affect unfavorably the quality or quantity of their work, such appointments for extended periods should be discouraged.

 Fringe benefits for full-time Auburn University faculty will be based on the University salary only.
 Part-time employees will not be eligible to participate in the University’s fringe benefits.

 Joint appointment on the Auburn and Montgomery campuses of Auburn University cannot exceed 100 percent time or effort.